Loading...

 Portion Control

-Reduce the number of Medjool dates you consume in one sitting.
-Consider having just one or two dates paired with walnuts to keep the glucose spike minimal.
+Limit the number of Medjool dates and walnuts you consume in a single sitting.
+Consider having just one or two dates paired with a small handful of walnuts to help manage blood sugar levels.

 Pair with Protein